cogeotiff/rio-tiler/docs/supported_format.md

 `rio-tiler` can work with all raster formats supported by [GDAL](https://gdal.org).
-That's beeing said, `rio-tiler` works better with data format that supports **partial reading**, like [Cloud Optimized GeoTIFF](http://cogeo.org).
+That's being said, `rio-tiler` works better with data format that supports **partial reading**, like [Cloud Optimized GeoTIFF](http://cogeo.org).

 On interesting feature of Cloud Optimized GeoTIFF is the internal overviews which enable fast preview of the data.
-For example, when using the `COGReader.preview` method, rio-tiler will only fetch the internal overviews instead of the whole data, to be able to contruct the output array.
-Doing this reduce the amount of data transfert and thus increase the process speed.
+For example, when using the `COGReader.preview` method, rio-tiler will only fetch the internal overviews instead of the whole data, to be able to construct the output array.
+Doing this reduce the amount of data transfer and thus increase the process speed.

 ### VRT